 This cheese ain’t cheap.

 There are many reasons for such an exorbitant price tag.
 Perhaps the most significant is just how difficult pule is to procure.
-Compared to the main dairy animals, donkeys produce a miniscule amount of milk.
-A single jenny yields between 1.5-2 litres of milk per day, where the average cow can produce 60 litres.
+Compared to the main dairy animals, donkeys produce minute quantities of milk.
+A single jenny yields between 1.5-2 litres per day, whereas the average cow can produce more than 30 times that amount.

 Even once you have harvested a significant amount of milk, the technical side of the process is near impossible to master.
 Due to the lack of casein (the substance that helps make milk solid) within donkey milk, much more of the milk is required to produce even a small amount of the cheese.
 About 25 litres of donkey milk will give you one litre of pule.
-This highlights just how labour intensive the process is.
+This highlights just how labour intensive and inefficient production can be.

 So technically tricky is the challenge of pule manufacture, that there is currently only one farm on earth where the cheese is produced.
 This, again, helps to explain its extraordinarily high price.
 Slobodan Simic, based in Zasavica, about 60 miles outside of Belgrade, is the proud owner of a herd of about 300 endangered Balkan donkeys and currently responsible for the entire world’s pule supply.
 He claims to be the only man alive who knows how to manufacture the cheese.

 Despite the secretive and almost mystical nature of the process, pule is known to be an extremely healthy product.
 The cheese is renowned for its anti-allergen properties, contains more than 60 times the vitamin C of cow’s milk and is just 1% fat.
 It’s little wonder, therefore, that Serbian tennis star Novak Djokovic is rumoured to have bought the entire world’s supply in 2014.